 I partnered with research to plan activities, identify behaviour patterns and prioritise problems.
 I would then work with team members to discuss the problems that had been identified, generating ideas and agreeing on solutions for the next iteration.

 Sport is quite different to regular news - the vast majority of sporting events are scheduled, which makes it easier for editors to plan resources.
 Insight revealed that sport fans would habitually search for 'BBC Sport' in search engines to view ‘live’ articles and scores when the events were happening.

 To increase traction for Telegraph ‘live’ articles, we added calendar functionality for users to save future events to pull them back to The Telegraph when ‘live’ coverage started.
 The product was utilised across other channels with similar events - such as Lifestyle to promote coverage of cultural events.

 ‘Bots’ often provide a frustrating experience due to their limited capabilities communicating with users.
 However, there is less complication when the subject is hyper-specific - such as a single football team.
 I prototyped a simple experience to validate the concept with users - after which we built and released on Facebook Messenger.
 The bots provided team-specific live match updates, stories and statistics, while also offering a layer of humour - appropriate to Sport culture.

-Qualitative and competitior research validated the need for the development of Video as a seperate destination.
+Qualitative research and competitor analysis validated the need for the Telegraph to develop a Video hub.
 Understanding the commercial requirements and the experience of users within video helped identify opportunities for innovation.
-An example of this is how the video player reduces and fixes on scroll, ensuring 100% visibility for both the pre-roll advertisement and video content, whilst the user browses the page.
+An example of this is how the video player reduces and fixes on scroll, ensuring 100% visibility for both the pre-roll advertisement and video content, while also allowing the viewer to browse the page.